-Author has written 14 stories for Lord of the Rings, Star Wars, Alexander, Misc.
+Author has written 17 stories for Lord of the Rings, Star Wars, Alexander, Misc.
 Movies, Homer, Dark Shadows, Casablanca, Godzilla, and A Korean Odyssey/화유기.

 I should, of course, spend any writing time I manage to squeeze out from the demands of real life, working on my various novels that I might actually have a chance at getting published.
 But fanfiction still keeps pushing its way back into my life.
 "Boromir's Return" took an amazing 9 years to complete.
-Now it's the turn of Dark Shadows fanfiction to take up too much of my time, as I work on what I believe to be the first-ever Bill Malloy fan novel (I thought it would be a novella at first, but I should have known better!).
-Bill has recently been joined by Gerard Stiles as a DS character demanding my attention; my planned 1840 fan novel that I still hope to someday write may just be the first DS fanfic work to feature Gerard as its hero (or at least its anti-hero).
+Next it was the turn of Dark Shadows fanfiction to take up too much of my time, as I worked on what I believe to be the first-ever Bill Malloy fan novel (I thought it would be a novella at first, but I should have known better).
+Bill was then joined by Gerard Stiles as a DS character demanding my attention; the DS 1840 fan novel that I still hope to someday write may just be the first DS fanfic work to feature Gerard as its hero (or at least its anti-hero).
 Here and there I've also taken a dive into Iliad fan fiction and other bits and bobs.
 Over the last couple of years, different enthusiasms have taken the helm at different times, leading me to write a "Casablanca" novella focusing on Captain Louis Renault, some further works of Lord of the Rings fanfiction, a short-ish story starring Dr. Serizawa Daisuke from the original 1954 Japanese classic "Gojira," and works inspired by my recent falling in love with various South Korean TV shows.
-Thank you to all who read and review, and I hope you enjoy where some of these explorations take you.
+Thank you to all who read and review, and I hope you enjoy where some of these explorations lead you.